caribank/yawarana-sketch/content/POS.md

 ## Distinguishing parts of speech

-* [src](koehn1986apalai[111]): "Particles follow words of any class other than the ideophone, and never occur as free forms or in isolation."
+* [src](koehn1986apalai[111]) on Apalaí: "Particles follow words of any class other than the ideophone, and never occur as free forms or in isolation."

 ### Adverbs
 * copredicative function